Study Civil Engineering at BUT

 BIA001 / Building Materials

-Testing methods of physical-mechanical properties and durability with focus on destructive methods.
-Basic deformational characteristics of building materials and their monitoring.
+Methods of determination of physical and mechanical properties and durability with a focus on destructive methods.
+Basic deformation properties of building materials and their determination.

 BIA002 / Testing and Technology